titolins/homelab/README.md

 - After installing task, there's a couple of tasks to bootstrap everything
     - The main playbook contains all steps required (apart from initial manual steps ofc)
     - But since it takes some time for cloud-init to do it's thing, running it in one go doesn't really work
-    - So running `task ansible-pve` will run the playbook for the pve nodes only
+    - So running `task ansible-pve` will run the playbook for the pve node only
+    - This will create a vm and a container templates and provision the containers/vms defined in the host config
-    - Once cloud-init has finished and we can access the k3s nodes via ssh, we can run `task ansible-k3s`
+    - One it's finished and we can access the containers/vms via ssh, we can configure them

 ## k3s
 - k3s was setup using the [xanmanning.k3s](https://galaxy.ansible.com/ui/standalone/roles/xanmanning/k3s/) role